 If you’ve ever watched Downtown Abbey or Gosford Park, you understand there was a time when the lunch or dinner seating plan was a time-consuming task

-When I go to dinner at a friend’s house for dinner, it always makes me feel more comfortable when the host(s) direct me to a seat at the table.
-It avoids the awkward moment of pausing, scurrying or playing musical chairs before the meal starts, and ring especially true when there is more than six people.
+When I go to dinner at a friend’s house, being directed to my seat at the table makes me feel more comfortable.
+It avoids the awkward moment of pausing, scurrying or playing musical chairs before the meal starts.

 And though not obvious, giving guests some type of seating guidance subliminally makes them feel more welcome.
 You have thought about their comfort and (hopefully) selected a seat neighbor who is interesting and shares something in common.